Baby born at Karol G concert in Fresno, star visits baby in hospital same night

 FRESNO, Calif.
 (KSEE/KGPE) – After a baby was born in the Save Mart Center restroom on the Fresno stop of Karol G’s tour on Tuesday, the artist announced on her Instagram page that she went to visit the mother in the hospital later that night.

-In a video posted to her Instagram story, the Colombian singer and songwriter excitedly explained that a fan had given birth in the bathroom of the Save Mart Center during her show.
+In a video posted to her Instagram story, the Columbian singer and songwriter excitedly explained that a fan had given birth in the bathroom of the Save Mart Center during her show.

 After learning the news, Karol G said she decided to go to the hospital to visit the mother and her newborn.